input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Demeter.run](https://demeter.run/): A cloud environment with all the tools for building your dApp.
 Cardano Node, DB-Sync, Ogmios with no setup.
 Ready to code workspaces on Haskell, Plutus, Rust, Python, and others.
 Deploy your dApp as a Docker image.
 Move to self-hosted at any time.

-*   [eopsin](https://github.com/ImperatorLang/eopsin): an implementation of smart contracts for Cardano which are written in a very strict subset of valid Python.
+*   opshin: an implementation of smart contracts for Cardano which are written in a very strict subset of valid Python.

 *   [Marlowe Playground](https://marlowe-finance.io/): an end-to-end financial smart contract development platform.